Build and Execution Environment (BEE): an Encapsulated Environment Enabling HPC Applications Running Everywhere: Introduction

 As different HPC systems typically have customized software environments, HPC users must often configure and build their application for each specific machine, which is time consuming and can become a bottleneck to productivity.
-Moreover, in some cases, years or even decades-old legacy applications still serve as key components in the process of scientific or industry research.
+Moreover, in some cases, years- or even decades-old legacy applications still serve as key components in the process of scientific or industry research.
 These legacy applications may have no active support and often require specific deprecated versions of libraries and/or hardware in order to make them run correctly.
 It may be hard to find or build library implementations that meet the requirement of legacy applications while remaining compatible with current HPC systems.
 These requirements impose great challenges for HPC users.

-In a shared resource computing environment, users commonly implement checkpoint/restoration to stop and resume their computations across allocations, because of time or resource limitations.
-Differences in software environments may impede the migration of checkpoints across systems that have different software/hardware configurations.
+Due to availability of shared computing environment, users may need to frequently switch between computing systems.
+This can be among different HPC platforms or even cloud platforms.
+Differences in software environments may impede users when choosing a platform that has different software/hardware configurations.
 A consistent execution environment is also important for HPC application developers.
-Consistency between developing, testing, and production environments can greatly save developers' time on fixing compatibility issues, which can significantly accelerate the development process.
+Consistency between developing, testing, and production environments can greatly save developers' time on fixing compatibility issues, that can significantly accelerate the development process.